-Virginia marijuana legalization is imminent.
+Virginia marijuana legalization is here.
 If you want to learn how to get a Virginia Cultivation License you need to check the newest legislation passed on the state regarding the adult-use marijuana program.

-Recently -on April 7- HB 2312 and SB 1406 were voted to be approved after Gov. Ralph Northam requested amendments from the legislature to the cannabis laws.
+on April 7, 2021- HB 2312 and SB 1406 were voted to be approved after Gov. Ralph Northam requested amendments from the legislature to the cannabis laws.

 This bill will replace cannabis prohibition with a system to legalize, tax, and regulate cannabis for adults 21 and older.

 Many — but not all — of the law’s provisions require a second legislative vote in 2022, or “re-enactment.”
 The provisions to legalize marijuana possession and cultivation on July 1, 2021 do not require re-enactment, nor do penalties for minors possessing cannabis and provisions to allow the regulatory work to start.

 The provisions to begin the regulatory structure and to legalize retail cannabis sales on January 1, 2024 also do not require re-enactment.
 Most new penalties — such as for bringing any cannabis into Virginia — do require re-enactment.
 The Virginia Cannabis Control authority will be responsible for regulating the adult-use marijuana program.

 But what does the new legislation establish regarding the Virginia marijuana establishment licenses?

 What is a VA marijuana cultivation license?

 A Marijuana cultivation facility license authorizes the licensee to:

 - package retail marijuana;